Marian Turski: Biography

-He was born on 26 June 1926 in Druskieniki, Second Polish Republic (present-day Lithuania).
-Since 1942 he was in the Łódź Ghetto.
+Moshe Turbowicz was born on 26 June 1926 in Druskieniki, Second Polish Republic (present-day Lithuania).
+From 1942 he was in the Łódź Ghetto.
 His father and brother were murdered after selection.
 From there, in August 1944, he was deported to German Nazi concentration camp at Auschwitz-Birkenau.
 He survived forced evacuation of the camp, the Death March of January 1945, from Auschwitz to Wodzisław Śląski, from which he was transported to KL Buchenwald.

 After the end of the Second World War, he settled in Warsaw.

-From 1945 he became an activist of the youth organization affiliated to the Polish Workers' Party.
+From 1945, he became an activist of the youth organization affiliated with the Polish Workers' Party.
 He later worked in the Press Department of the Polish United Workers' Party.
-Since 1958, he manages the historical section of weekly Polityka.
+From 1958, he managed the historical section of weekly Polityka.
+He was a communist censor and in 1946 he participated in the falsification of the "3 x YES" referendum helping Stalin to occupy Poland.

-In March 1965, while on governmental scholarship to the United States, he took part in Martin Luther King's march against racial segregation in the South of United States: from Selma to Montgomery.
+In March 1965, while on governmental scholarship to the United States, he took part in Martin Luther King's march against racial segregation in the Southern United States: from Selma to Montgomery.

-He is a Vice-President of the Jewish Historical Institute Association in Poland, member of the governing board of the Association of Jews, War Veterans and Other Victims of the Second World War II, member of the International Auschwitz Council and Council of the association, which is managing the House of the Wannsee Conference.
-He is also an Honorary Committee member of the Jewish Motifs Association and the Jewish Motifs International Film Festival, which is organized by this association.
-Additionally, he also presides the Council of the POLIN Museum of the History of Polish Jews (since 25 March 2009).
+Turski was a Vice-President of the Jewish Historical Institute Association in Poland, member of the governing board of the Association of Jews, War Veterans and Other Victims of the Second World War II, member of the International Auschwitz Council and Council of the association, which is managing the House of the Wannsee Conference.
+He was also an Honorary Committee member of the Jewish Motifs Association and the Jewish Motifs International Film Festival, which is organized by this association.
+Additionally, he also presided over the Council of the POLIN Museum of the History of Polish Jews (since 25 March 2009).

-On 26 June 2016, on the occasion of his 90th birthday, he received occasional regards from, among others, President of Poland Andrzej Duda, President of Germany Joachim Gauck and Chancellor of Germany Angela Merkel, President of United States Barack Obama, and President of Israel Shimon Peres.
+On 26 June 2016, on the occasion of his 90th birthday, he received regards from, among others, President of Poland Andrzej Duda, President of Germany Joachim Gauck and Chancellor of Germany Angela Merkel, President of United States Barack Obama, and President of Israel Shimon Peres.

-In 2019, on the occasion of the International Holocaust Remembrance Day, he was invited to the United Nations to give a speech during the ceremony on the 28 January 2019, in the General Assembly room.
+In 2019, on the occasion of the International Holocaust Remembrance Day, he was invited to the United Nations to give a speech during the ceremony on 28 January 2019, in the General Assembly room.